Myctophiformes: Systematics

+The extinct family Sardinioididae (containing Sardinioides and possibly Volcichthys) is known from the Late Cretaceous (Cenomanian to Campanian).
+The genus Neocassandra from the Late Paleocene is either considered its own family or a member of the Neoscopelidae.
+Some members were previously confused with aulopiforms.

 The order Myctophiformes is anatomically similar to the grinners (Aulopiformes), but their pharyngobranchials and retractor muscles are more plesiomorphic.
 It was also allied with the more advanced spiny-rayed Teleostei (e.g. Paracanthopterygii) as "Ctenosquamata".
 These apomorphically have a fifth upper pharyngeal toothplate and a third internal levator muscle to move it, and molecular data also support the long-held view that these two lineages are at least closely related.
 Other sources ally them with the Lampriformes, which are often placed in a monotypic superorder "Lampridiomorpha".
 In a similar fashion, separation of the Myctophiformes in superorder "Scopelomorpha" has been proposed.
 The Aulopiformes, though, are usually considered to be closer or even among the Protacanthopterygii, one of the core groups of moderately advanced teleosts.
 As modern taxonomy tries to avoid a profusion of small taxa, and the delimitation of the Euteleostei (Protacanthopterygii sensu stricto and their allies) versus "Ctenosquamata" such as the Paracanthopterygii remains uncertain, the systematics and taxonomy of the Myctophiformes among the teleosts are in need of further study.